rubensworks/article-rdf-test-suite/content/conclusions.md

 The RDF Test Suite has been shown to aid developers in achieving and testing specification compliance, by removing the overhead of test suite interpretation and execution.
 It is in use by multiple key RDF libraries for JavaScript.
-Not only does it simplify test suite _execution_, it also simplifies its _development_ due to its ability to [temporarily inject local files into a test suite](https://github.com/rubensworks/rdf-test-suite.js#map-urls-to-local-files).
+Not only does it simplify test suite _execution_, it also simplifies the [_development_ of new test suites](https://github.com/rubensworks/rdf-test-suite.js#map-urls-to-local-files).
-For instance, this simplified the creation of several tests for the JSON-LD test suite within the JSON-LD 1.1 Working Group.
-<span class="comment" data-author="RV">Not immediately obvious to me what this means to JSON-LD, could you spell it out?</span>

 In future work, we will add support for more test suites, such as SPARQL 1.1 Update and JSON-LD 1.1 framing.
 Furthermore, we aim to set up a service around this tool in which test suites can be executed against registered libraries,